Jackie Manuel

-Jackie Kameron Manuel (born March 29, 1983) is an American basketball coach and former professional player who is the Director of Player Personnel, Development and Recruiting Operations for the North Carolina Tar Heels of the Atlantic Coast Conference (ACC).
+Jackie Kameron Manuel (born March 29, 1983) is an American basketball coach and former player who is an assistant coach at American University of the Patriot League.

 College career

-Born in West Palm Beach, Florida, Manuel gained notoriety as a defensive specialist for the North Carolina Tar Heels from 2001-2005.
+Born in West Palm Beach, Florida, Manuel gained notoriety as a defensive specialist for the North Carolina Tar Heels from 2001 to 2005.
 He started 85 out of 126 games for the Tar Heels.
 Manuel was also a tri-captain of UNC's 2005 National championship team.

 Professional career

 NBA D-League

 After not being selected in the 2005 NBA draft, Manuel was selected by the Los Angeles D-Fenders of the NBA Development League expansion draft.
 In 2005, he was injured most of the D-League season; he was signed by the Fayetteville Patriots but did not play one game due to injury.
 In 2006, he was selected by the NBDL representative of the Los Angeles Lakers.

 NBA career

 On August 1, 2007, the Boston Celtics signed Manuel to a non-guaranteed one-year contract.
 On October 25, however, Manuel was waived by the team.